rust-lang/book/src/chXX-patterns.md

 In simple cases like this, two `let`s may be clearer, but in others, creating multiple variables at once is nice.
-As we become more proficient in Rust, we’ll figure out which style is better, but it’s mostly a judgement call.
+As we become more proficient in Rust, we’ll figure out which style is better, but it’s mostly a judgment call.

 ## Type annotations